 • They should account for between 50% and 60% of your daily caloric intake.

-• Limit the consumption of simple sugars and refined carbohydrates.
+• Limit your intake of simple sugars and refined carbohydrates.

 Proteins